rishoej/Minimalist-bootstrap-login-form/README.md

 # Simple Bootstrap login form

-A simple login form using Bootstrap framework, CSS and HTML.
+A simple login form using Bootstrap 3, CSS3 and HTML5.

 Feel free to use the code in your projects.